maxim-saplin/ambilytics/README.md

     - When `AmbyliticsObserver` is configured `screen_view` is sent on Firebase platforms along with `screen_view_cust` via Measurement Protocol (either for all platforms or only Windows/Linux, configurable)
 - Custom event tracking
 - Configurable navigation observer for easy integration
+  - It can register `showDialog()` actions as navigation events
+- Disable analytics in one place, e.g. according to user changing preferences (a checkbox to share analytics)

 Check `/example` folder for usage detail.

 # Challenges

+Measurement Protocol can't be a complete replacement for the default Google Analytics backed:
 - Limited standard reports in GA4 for unsupported platforms
     - You might need to create custom dimensions and customize standard reports
 - Measurement protocol doesn't support sending standard events, e.g. instead if `screen_view` events sent via Firebase, a custom event `screen_view_cust` is sent (with screen name param).